sipeed/MaixPy-v1/build.md

 Build Maixpy from source code
 =========

-Only suport Linux now! not test on Windows or macOS
+Only support Linux now! not test on Windows or macOS

 ## Get source code